polyhex-sampling/sampler/README.md

 Data
 ----

-This program need full offsets table to produce best sampling distribution.
+This program needs full offsets table to produce best sampling distribution.
 These tables are heavy (1.5G) and can be downloaded here: http://liris.cnrs.fr/polyhex/data/